AbdyyEee/PylibMS/README.md

 | MSBF        | ✅    | ✅     | Flexible node + parameter decoding through configuration definitions.                     |
 | MSBP        | ✅    | ❌     | N/A                                                                                       |

 This library is designed to support LMS revision 3.0+ from most Nintendo consoles.

-However, MSBF files that use `FLW1` and `FLW2` are not supported.
+**Note**: MSBF files that use `FLW1` and `FLW2` are not supported, and will not be supported as they are revision <3.0 of LMS.

 # Features and Usage